 In June 2018, the CCC released information about a Digital Key Release 1.0 specification.
 The solution used NFC to authenticate, unlock, start, and share access to a car.

-The CCC later released Digital key Release 3.0, which uses Bluetooth Low Energy (BLE) and Ultra-Wideband (UWB).
-Since the latest iPhones have the U1 processor, they can unlock the car without taking the device out of your pocket.
+The CCC released Digital key Release 3.0, which uses Bluetooth Low Energy (BLE) and Ultra-Wideband (UWB).
+Since the latest iPhones have the U1 processor, they can unlock the car without taking the device out of a user's pocket.